More

 • Enhance System Performance.

 Patches frequently bring enhancements and fine-tunings that boost the overall functionality of both operating systems and applications.
-Consequently, regular patching contributes to:
+Consequently, regular Windows patching contributes to:

 • Quicker system reaction times.